becem-gharbi/nuxt-fcm/README.md

 ### Authorization

 By default all the topic's related features are inaccessible.
-Add a server side middleware in order to check the user's role and set the permissions accordingly.
+Add a server-side middleware to check the user's role and set the permissions accordingly.

 ```js
 // server/middleware/fcm.ts